Integrated Steel Producer

 The above information is as of the initial date of investment: August 17, 2015.

-This borrower is no longer in TriLinc’s portfolio.
+This borrower is no longer a TriLinc fund investment.

 TriLinc originally performed an SDG mapping exercise in December 2017 to map all of our borrower companies, both current and exited from our portfolios, to specific SDGs based off of business activity.
 TriLinc’s official SDG alignment methodology was not finalized until June 30, 2018.
 For borrowers that had exited TriLinc’s portfolios prior to this time period, the selected SDGs for these borrower are a reflection of what TriLinc believes would have been the SDG alignment if 1) the SDGs had been in effect and 2) TriLinc had integrated the SDG alignment while the company was in the portfolio.
 The SDG mapping presented does not include input from Investment Partners or borrower companies given that the companies were no longer in the portfolio when the alignment was finalized.